SylvainGuieu/delirium/README.md

 # Delay lines Delirium script

 ## Data
-The delirium data are taken every day by moving the delay line every day, step by step, and measuring the position in space of the carriage thanks to 2 Fogale, no contact detectors, and an inclinometer.
-The measures are taken every 0.375 m opl (opl = 2 physical distance).
-Every month also data are taken back and forward to check the hysteresis
+The delirium data are taken every day by moving the delay line, step by step, and measuring the position in space of the carriage thanks to 2 Fogales (no contact, detectors) and an inclinometer.
+The measures are taken every 0.375 m opl (opl = 2 X physical distance).
+Every wwednesday also data are taken back and forward to check the hysteresis.

 Data are written in a ascii regular table, opl  in meter and Fogale positions Y and Z in mm, the inclinometer is in radian.
-The two Fogale detectors are named "center" (for the one closer to the tunnel center ) and "end" (for the one closer to the end of the tunnel).
+The two Fogale detectors are named "center" (for the one closest to the tunnel center ) and "end" (for the one closest to the tunnel extremities).

 ### Fogale WPS correction

-The string attached on both side of the tunnel is free all the way, that means it has a parabolic shape in the vertical direction and is lineary shift in horizontal.
+The string sustained only on both side of the tunnel, meanings that it has a parabolic shape in the vertical direction and is lineary shift in horizontal.
 The Fogale are not exactly in horizontal/vertical position, so there are residuals vertical parabola in the horizontal data and vis versa.
 The data is reprojected to make the detector straight.
-The reprojection matrix is unique for each carriage and is in the sensors.py file.
+The reprojection matrix is unique for each carriage and is set in the `sensors.py` file.

 ## Code